musesum/DeepMenu/README.md

   - r* - radius / distance from center of a node
   - s* - spacing between nodes
 + hierarchy
-  - spot* - spotlight on current Node, Branch
+  - spot* - spotlight on current Node or Branch
   - parent* - parent in model hierarchy
   - children* - [child] array in model hierarchy
   - child - current child in for loop